-Transient neonatal myasthenia gravis is a rare form of myasthenia gravis that typically affects 10–15% of babies born to mothers with MG, including those with minimal or no disease symptoms.
+Transient neonatal myasthenia gravis is a rare form of myasthenia gravis (MG) that typically affects 10–20% of babies born to mothers with MG, including those with minimal or no disease symptoms.
 It is one of three types of MG that may be seen in children; the other two are juvenile MG and congenital MG.

-During pregnancy, the mother’s autoantibodies can be transferred to her unborn child, resulting in the destruction of fetal acetylcholine receptors.
-It is not clear why only some babies born to mothers with myasthenia develop transient neonatal myasthenia gravis.
-Some scientists think that it may be due to specific autoantibody characteristics that differ between individuals.
+During pregnancy, the mother’s autoantibodies can be transferred to her unborn child through the placenta, resulting in the destruction of acetylcholine receptors in the developing fetus.
+It is not clear why only some babies born to mothers with MG develop transient neonatal MG.
+Some scientists believe it may be due to specific autoantibody characteristics that differ between individuals.

-Most babies with transient neonatal myasthenia gravis display symptoms within a few hours to 24 hours after birth.
-In some rare cases, infants may start showing signs of transient neonatal myasthenia gravis while still in the uterus.
-Mothers may feel reduced fetal movement or have excessive amniotic fluid (fluid that surrounds and cushions the fetus), a condition known as polyhydramnios, as a result of the fetus being unable to swallow properly due to muscle weakness.
-Because of their limited movement, newborns are at risk of developing joint contractures (stiffer connective tissues that limit range of motion), a condition known as arthrogryposis multiplex congenita.
+Most babies with transient neonatal MG display symptoms within the first 24 hours after birth.
+In some rare cases, infants may start showing signs of the disease while still in the womb.
+Mothers may feel reduced fetal movement or have excessive amniotic fluid — the fluid that surrounds the fetus.
+That condition, known as polyhydramnios, is a result of the fetus being unable to swallow properly due to muscle weakness.
+Because of their limited movement, newborns also are at risk of developing joint contractures (stiffer connective tissues that limit range of motion), a condition known as arthrogryposis multiplex congenita.

 Treatment and prognosis

-Infants with transient neonatal myasthenia gravis are not at a higher risk of developing myasthenia gravis later in life.
+Notably, infants with transient neonatal MG are not at a higher risk of developing MG later in life.

 Myasthenia Gravis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.